 - Apache Mynewt supports priority-based scheduling, preemptive multithreading, multistage software watchdog, memory heap and memory pool allocation, etc.

 In 2015, the Chinese tech giant Huawei released an IoT operating system, and its name is LightOS.
 IoT OS of Huawei provides a standard API for the diverse IoT fields.
 LightOS is a secure, interoperable, low-power operating system.
 LightOS uses middleware to remove the extra cost for the development of IoT devices.
 According to the name, LightOS contains the smallest kernel (6kb) comparing with other operating systems.

 Insight of Huawei LightOS

-- Various network access protocols of LightOS supports diverse IoT products.
+- Various network access protocols of LightOS support diverse IoT products.
 For example, NB-IoT, Ethernet, Bluetooth, Wifi, Zigbee, and more.

 - For security purposes, LightOS provides remote upgrades for terminals, two-factor authentication, and encrypted transmission.

 - Suitable for operating system components such as queue, memory, time and task management, and more.

 - According to a report, Huawei exports 50 million IoT devices, each containing LightOS.